 The Parks Department recognized the artist and the work was put under the protection and jurisdiction of the City Department of Parks2.

+Crack is Wack is so popular that it was recently restored after a months-long process of recreating the original mural.
 Up until 2007, the mural has undergone several restorations, but the changes were largely superficial.
 Last year’s refurbishment was the most complete in the history of the painting.
-Due to the severe water damage to the mural, it meant that the artists leading the refurbishment, Louise Hunnicutt and William Tibbals, had to carve and peel away the top layers of the paint.
-They covered the wall with waterproof concrete and acrylic combined with hardener, before recreating the original painting using tracings they created from the original image and photographs from the documentation.
+Due to the severe water damage to the mural, the artists leading the refurbishment, Louise Hunnicutt and William Tibbals, had to carve and peel away the top layers of the paint.
+They covered the wall with waterproof concrete and acrylic combined with hardener before recreating the original painting using tracings they created from the original image and photographs from the documentation.

 During a phone interview, the artist who led the restoration process, Louise Hunnicutt, said: